jeffknupp/blog/in_progress/hardest_revisited.md

 to the feed dictionary since we know that each thread will be appending to independent lists.

 Using processes, the work is divided as before.
-Processes, however, don't share memory with the process that created them (unless explicitly told to).
-Thus our child processes must shares data via messaging rather than shared access to the feed dictionary.
+The default behaviour for processes, however, is to not share memory with the process that created them.
+Global variables are an exception to this, but if you're using global variables on a regular basis Thus our child processes must shares data via messaging rather than shared access to the feed dictionary.
 The usual issues associated with multithreaded code (like data corruption, deadlocks, etc) are no longer a concern.
 Since no two processes share access to memory, there is no chance of concurrent